appwrite/sdk-generator/README.md

 The SDK uses predefined language setting and [Twig templates](https://twig.symfony.com/) to generate code base on different API specs.

-Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification.
+Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification in the near future.

 ## Examples